halogenOS/android_manifest/README.md

 In your terminal, the master chef that is 'Mr Compiler' (aka Ninja) will do the cooking of the ROM for you, this will take another while and depend on your storage speed and the capability of your CPU.

-Once done you should find a cute flashable zip either in your directory or within `out/target/product/<device>`, this is your creation, you compiled it, she's yours, your own adorable pet... just make sure to treat her very nicely :).
+Once done you should find a cute flashable zip within `out/target/product/<device>`, this is your creation, you compiled it, she's yours, your own adorable pet... just make sure to treat her very nicely :).

 _Additional build notes : If you're bringing up a new device, our [wiki](https://github.com/halogenOS/android_manifest/wiki) has some important info_